Saadkhan-188/deploying-ai/01_materials/labs/readme_labs.md

     CTA: Build an agent that manages LLM calls, tool invocations, and state to automate multi-step reasoning workflows.

     Flow: Define Tools & Models → Define State → Define Model Node → Define Tool Node → Define Conditional Logic → Build & Compile Agent → Invoke Agent with User Input → Agent Routes Requests and Aggregates Responses

+    English: First we ask a parrot fact to openAI without tool.
+Then we define tool decorator

 assignment_1.ipynb Evaluate document summaries using structured outputs and DeepEval metrics to automate LLM-based summarization, assessment, and self-correction.
     CTA: Build a workflow that generates structured summaries of documents, evaluates them across multiple metrics, and refines the summary using feedback to improve quality.